BigBroKuang/GAT/README.md

 # GAT
-Implementation of GAT with batch, some parts of the code have been intentionally deleted.
+Implementation of GAT with batch.